 5. Consider external options

 If there is no one suitable within your business or family, consider looking externally too.
 There is no benefit in having an uninterested daughter or an incapable son running things.
-Look for candidates that have strong talents, skills that will complement the business, and a resourceful and enthusiastic approach towards work.
+Look for candidates that have strong talents, skills that will complement the business, and a resourceful and enthusiastic approach to work.
 If you end up selling or passing on your business to an outsider, you may be able to negotiate a provisional consulting and training period where you remain in the business to ensure a smooth transition.

 If you are considering exiting your business in the next 5 years, please contact us to discuss your options to ensure a rewarding and successful transition.